-One of the biggest new trends in home décor over the past few years is the rise of ceramic or porcelain tile that looks like wood.
+One of the biggest new trends in home décor over the past few years is the rise of porcelain and ceramic tile that looks like wood.
 This kind of wood tile has always been available but has only recently found favor with global décor trendsetters, thanks in large part to vastly improved technologies that make the wood effect more realistic than ever.

 Added to that is the knock-on effect of the ever-increasing desirability of authentic hardwood flooring; a desire that cannot always be fulfilled, depending on your budget, sizing requirements or location, can now find some release in ceramic & porcelain wood look tile.
 As Becky Harris explains on the Houzz blog: